-To ensure food and consumer safety, manufacturers of plastic food contact materials and articles are required to conduct migration studies following regulatory guidelines.
-There is also a requirement to carry out a safety evaluation for non-intentionally added substances (NIAS) if present.
+To ensure food and consumer packaging compliance, manufacturers of plastic food contact materials and articles are required to conduct migration studies following regulatory guidelines.
+There is also a requirement to carry out an evaluation for non-intentionally added substances (NIAS) if present.

 What are Non Intentionally Added Substances?